Virtual Open Tennis

-Virtual Open Tennis is a Sega Saturn video game developed by Arc System Works.
-It was published by Imagineer in Japan on October 27, 1995 and by Acclaim in North America and Europe in 1996.
+Virtual Open Tennis is a Sega Saturn video game developed by Imagineer.
+It was published by Imagineer in Japan on October 27, 1995, and by Acclaim in North America and Europe in 1996.

 Gameplay

 Virtual Open Tennis is a tennis video game.

 Reception

 Next Generation reviewed the Saturn version of the game, rating it three stars out of five, and stated that "If you're the kind of gamer who's pleased with the way tennis games currently play, then take a look at Virtual Open Tennis.
 But if squinting to see where that little ball is makes you tremble with rage, then waiting for a serious advance in the tennis videogame is advised."